Robson Lowe: Life and career

-Lowe is regarded by philatelists as the father of postal history, having published many definitive works on the subject and having introduced the term in his first major book Handstruck Postage Stamps of the Empire 1680–1900 in 1948.
+Robson Lowe is regarded by philatelists as the father of postal history, having published many definitive works on the subject and having introduced the term in his first major book Handstruck Postage Stamps of the Empire 1680–1900 in 1948.
 In 1970 he was awarded the Lichtenstein Medal by the Collectors Club of New York.

 He started his philatelic career at Fox & Co. in 1926 and then established his own firm, Robson Lowe Ltd., in Regent Street, London, in 1926.
 He moved to 50 Pall Mall in 1940 and ran an auction business from Bournemouth starting in 1945.
 For health reasons he was unable to serve in the military during World War Two.
 Lowe refused to sign the Roll of Distinguished Philatelists due to the refusal of the organisers to remove the name of South African Adrian Albert Jurgens, whom he considered a stamp forger.

 Lowe was a larger-than-life character and something of a raconteur.
 According to one story, while playing cards in South Africa, and possibly after several drinks, he won an orange farm, but was able subsequently to swap it for a stamp collection.

 As well as being a pioneer in postal history, Lowe was one of the first to recognise the potential of revenue philately which had been long neglected.
 In 1990, he was the first President of The Revenue Society.